 Finally, I’d say fear is a big detractor.
 There are those in debt and living hand to mouth each week, but on the flip side there are women who are actually really good savers, but they simply leave all of their money in cash and don’t start investing due to a fear of the unknown.
 This is understandable because there are risks with all investments (whether it’s property or shares), however, the certainty of staying in cash is that your savings will never keep up with inflation so, as we say at Wealth Enhancers, you’ll go broke safely!

 TLC: What made you want to become a Financial Advisor in the first place?
 What made this profession your mission?

-I learnt quickly that the best financial plan in the world is useless if the person leaves your office and doesn’t execute it!
-The real challenge – and it is HUGE for Financial Advisors, is to tap into the mindset of their clients and help them to adapt and create behaviours that are positive and result in good financial outcomes.
+I learned quickly that the best financial plan in the world is useless if the person leaves your office and doesn’t execute it!
+The real challenge – and it is HUGE for Financial Advisors, is to tap into the mindset of their clients and help them to adapt and create behaviors that are positive and result in good financial outcomes.

 It’s so much harder than I could have imagined early on, but it’s the human side of this profession that I ultimately fell in love with.
 There is nothing more rewarding than helping someone overcome their demons, shed those limiting beliefs and go on to create success and abundance in their lives.

 TLC: What are 5 toxic money habits that need a big kick in the ass?